France–Switzerland border: Detailed path

-The tripoint where the border meets the Germany–Switzerland border and France–Germany border is on the river Rhine (at 47.5898°N 7.5890°E) north of Basel.
+The tripoint where the border meets the Germany–Switzerland border and France–Germany border is in the river Rhine (at 47.5898°N 7.5890°E) north of Basel.
 A monument has been built near it, known as the Dreiländereck.

-The border runs south of EuroAirport Basel Mulhouse Freiburg and then towards the southwest, separating the villages of Schönenbuch (Switzerland), Neuwiller (France), Leymen (France) and Rodersdorf (Switzerland).
+The border follows the Upper Rhine for about 1.5 km.
+It then runs south of EuroAirport Basel Mulhouse Freiburg and then towards the southwest, separating the villages of Schönenbuch (Switzerland), Neuwiller (France), Leymen (France) and Rodersdorf (Switzerland).